 My name is Owen F. Witesman, and I am a freelance translator of Finnish and Estonian into English.
 I offer a wide range of translation-related services, including original translation, editing and proofing, back-translation and back-editing, and translation verification.
 My experience is somewhat unique in that I am active in both the literary and technical translation worlds, including the middle ground of non-fiction literature.
 I have translated everything from kids’ comics, sci-fi, and serious adult fiction to a cookbook, power generation boiler manuals, and coronary stent implantation instructions.

 I hold a BA in Linguistics from Brigham Young University (minors in Latin and logic), an MA in Central Eurasian Studies (Finnish and Estonian) from Indiana University, and a PhD in public management from the Indiana University School of Public and Environmental Affairs.
 I have previously lectured in environmental policy, statistics, comparative public management, and international public policy.
 I teach seminars on literary translation for FILI—Finnish Literature Exchange, where I completed an internship early in my career.
 I’m a member of the Finnish Association of Translators and Interpreters, in both the literary and technical translation sections.
 Like all literary translators, I’m ultimately self-taught.
 This just isn’t something that is or really can be taught in a classroom.
 Years of experience translating and editing are where it happens.
-If you do this long enough, you even end up in someone’s dissertation!

 What I’m Doing Now